bjulliana/StarshipTroopers-JS-Game/README.md

 ## HOW TO PLAY
 - Move the player using the arrow keys until he reaches the ship to scape Planet P.
-- You have 5 lives and you loose one each time you touches a bug.
+- You have 5 lives and you lose one each time you touches a bug.
 - Each level increases the Bug speed and the hero speed.
 - At game over you start at level one again.
 - Up to what level can you reach?